 So how will this plan be executed?
 To say the state wants to help save lives and get opioid addicts on the path to recovery, is easy enough, but what does it entail?
 Cue the Centers of Excellence.
 These centers will act as a network throughout the state, coordinating care for those with Medicaid coverage.
 Opioid addicts will receive a holistic-based treatment plan, incorporating both behavioral health and primary health care.
 The system will also ensure that these individuals receive follow-up care and support within their communities, such as assistance with housing and food.

 Take Tim for instance.
-He’s a 22 year old opioid addict who just overdosed in Luzerne County.
+He’s a 22-year-old opioid addict who just overdosed in Luzerne County.
 After he is revived with Narcan and assessed by the local emergency room, Tim tells the doctor he wants help with his addiction.
 He has never been to treatment before or in any real trouble, so he doesn’t understand the process of seeking help.
 The nurse on staff contacts one of the COEs, with informed consent from the patient.
-A team member from the center arrives on site to evaluate Tim and his needs.
+A team member from the center arrives on-site to evaluate Tim and his needs.
 After determining the appropriate level of care, whether it be inpatient, outpatient, etc. Tim is referred to that facility or center within the network.

 During this process, it is determined that Tim also needs treatment for his anxiety disorder and diabetes, so he is then set up with both a behavioral health provider and primary care physician.
-The idea is the opioid addict receives all available supports and the COE team executes these referrals with a “warm hand-offs” approach.
+The idea is the opioid addict receives all available support and the COE team executes these referrals with a “warm hand-offs” approach.

 Medicating Our Way Out Of The Problem